RussellWaring/RussellWaring/README.md

 ## About me
 - Studying Computer Programming and Analysis @ Durham College, Oshawa ON
-- Working as a Junior Technical Analyst at MTO for summer 2022

 ### I can be found here: